LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Reflections.md

 Each reflection should contain:

-1. What was implemented (reference at least 2 different user stories each)
+1. What was implemented (reference at least 2 different user stories you completed)
 2. What blockers did you encounter?
 3. How was the issue solved.
 4. What was your estimated time on the user story